fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/Add-AzureRMGalleryItem.md

 ```

 ### -Token
-Authentication token for making the request.
-This parameter is not needed when using.
+Specifies the authentication token for making the request.
-This parameter is not needed when using the cmdlet against the azure stack environment configured against azure active directory.
+This parameter is not needed when using the cmdlet against the Azure stack environment configured against Azure active directory.
-This parameter will be deprecated in a future release
+This parameter will be deprecated in a future release.

 ```yaml
 Type: String